Last Updated on

 This will allow you to measure out the cuts of the architrave and will allow for a perfect fit without interfering with the door hinges.
 If you’re having trouble marking out around the door frame, take a look at this video around the 1:10 mark.

 Take a long piece of architrave and run it up the side of the door frame.
-Remember the molded side of the architrave will be the inside edge.
+Remember the moulded side of the architrave will be the inside edge.

 Align the architrave exactly with the 6 mm margins that you marked out earlier.
 Mark the architrave where the margin above the door frame meets the side architrave.